 5. Support a Black owned bookstore, author, organization, or media outlet that advocates for positive representation of Black children.
 Support could be making a purchase, giving a shout out, or commenting, liking, and sharing their social media posts.

 Your turn: How will you celebrate Black Children's Book Week?

 "...a week to celebrate Black children and the people who make sure they are positively represented in books and other media."

-Click to learn more about the Black History Book Challenge
+Click the graphic to learn more about the Black History Book Challenge